All Episodes

 It's simple math.

-So the answer to your question, Scott, Is unfortunately Republicans don't have enough of them in Congress in the Senate to have any dramatic impact.
+So the answer to your question, Scott, is unfortunately, Republicans don't have enough of them in Congress, in the Senate, to have any dramatic impact.

 Now, with that said, you're right.

-Tom Fitton over at uh what's it called?
+Tom Fitton over at what's it called?

-Um I wish I had better news for you.
+I wish I had better news for you.

-The only good news I have is we start the process in November, and hopefully the American people have suffered enough and have experienced enough pain to realize that this this has to end.
+The only good news I have is we start the process in November, and hopefully the American people have suffered enough and have experienced enough pain to realize that this has to end.

-Um anyway, Barbara's in Maryland.
+Anyway, Barbara's in Maryland.

 Barbara, how are you?